spacelephantlabs/AIPs/AIPS/aip-33.md

 ### NFT dedicated plugin

-In order to isolate nft support feature, I propose to create a new core plugin, dedicated to nft management.
+In order to isolate NFT support feature, I propose to create a new core plugin, dedicated to NFT management.
 This plugin could have many roles:
 - define models
 - parse configuration